Special educational needs and disability (SEND)

 Funded early years settings should follow the guidance in the EYFS and SEND Code of Practice to ensure all requirements outlined are incorporated into all aspects of their provision.
 Settings should ensure that all staff are knowledgeable in relevant law and policy and know how to apply it in their practice.
 This ensures children's needs are identified early, appropriate support is given, and children are referred onto external agencies if their learning and development continues to be a concern.
 Below are some other useful resources produced by the Alliance to keep practice lawful and effective:

-SEND Code of Practice 2014 for the Early Years This publication guides early years providers through the SEND Code of Practice and provides key steps to identifying and supporting children with SEND
+The SEND Code of Practice for early years settings This publication guides early years providers through the SEND Code of Practice and provides key steps to identifying and supporting children with SEND

 Guide to the Equality Act and Good Practice This publication provides guidance on the Equality Act and good practice in the provision of services for disabled children, adults users and staff